 Teeing Ground: If your ball falls off the tee before you take your forward swing, re-tee the ball, no penalty.
 If you swing and “top” the ball causing it to fall off the tee, play the ball where it lies and count the stroke (even if your ball is still on the tee box).

-There is no penalty if you, your partners, your equipment or their equipment accidentally moves your ball or ball marker.
+- There is no penalty if you, your partners, your equipment, or their equipment accidentally move your ball or ball marker.
 Replace your ball or ball marker where it was.

 PLAY READY GOLF: When the foursome in front of you is down the fairway far enough for you to safely hit the ball, you should tee off.
 Practice swings should be limited.

 FLIGHT OF BALL: Observe the flight of the ball for each player in your foursome ~~ it helps you and your partners locate balls and speeds up play.

 PACE OF PLAY: Keep pull cart with you through the fairways.
 Park pull carts and power carts on the exit side of the green (between the pin and the next tee box) to speed play.